timetraveller-123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. PharmHub shows a list of persons
 3. User requests to add a medication order for a patient in the list
-4. AddressBook adds a medication order for the corresponding patient
+4. PharmHub adds a medication order for the corresponding patient

     Use case ends.